 - to provide gaming and betting services, activities or online content, to provide you with information about them and to deal with your requests and enquiries;

-- to assess betting risk - when you make a bet, an automated system may be used to assess the risk connected to your bet, in accordance with our Betting Rules (see Section 15 of our Terms and Conditions).
+- to assess betting risk - when you make a bet, an automated system may be used to assess the risk connected to your bet, in accordance with our Betting Rules.
 It is a system widely used by the betting operators to help make fair and informed decisions on betting.
 Betting scoring takes account of information you provide (both, at registration and through your use of our services).
 If your bet has been rejected or limited, you have the right to ask for a manual assessment by our traders.

 - to process your transactions;